Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 - Each player is dealt 10 cards to their hand, instead of 8.

 ## Older *Yaku*
 The yaku given in the body of the page are typical of modern sources.
-Slightly older descriptions instead give the following, very mildly different Ribbon and Animal yaku, which some may find easier to work with.
+Slightly older descriptions instead give the following, mildly different treatment of Ribbon and Animal yaku, which some may find easier to work with.

 The *Bright Yaku* and *Other Yaku* remain the same in this system, and have been omitted for brevity.
 The changes in the *Ribbon Yaku* and *Animal Yaku* are given below.